 The World Surfing Reserve of Ericeira offers waves year-round.
 In summertime they are usually smaller than wintertime.
 But the best thing about surfing in Ericeira is that there are waves for every level.
 Mellow beachbreaks that are perfect for beginners, and more challenging reefbreaks for intermediate or experienced surfers.
 Read more about all surf spots in and around Ericeira in our Ericeira Surf Spot Guide.
 Want to take surflessons or rent a surfboard?
 We have connections with surfschools close to Olá Onda.
 Let us know and we’ll arrange everything.
-Check out our Surf page for more information and prices.
+Check out our Surf page for more information.

 What better way to start or end your day than with a nice yoga session?
 Stretching your muscles while gaining strength and getting relaxed at the same time.
 Lucky for you we provide private yoga classes as well as our famous sunday morning “Yoga & Brunch” events.
 Yoga & Brunch is an event we host every sunday morning.
 We start at 11h with a 1,5 hour class of Vinyasa Flow (open to all levels) and after we enjoy a healthy brunch.
 Read our blog on the Yoga&Brunch events for more information.

 1-2 persons: €40 | 3-4 persons €15 per person | 5 or more €10 per person.

 The perfect daytrip: on a boat to the Berlenga Islands, just 12 kilometers of the coast of Peniche.
 Together with a professional company we provide these fun boattrips.
 You start the day with the speedboat from Peniche harbor to the main island.
 There we will do a walking tour on the island, while a guide tells stories about its history; the shipwrecks, pirates, it’s flora and fauna and the ocean.
 You walk from the lighthouse to the fort.
 After the tour the snorkeling starts.
 In a beautiful cove with clear blue water you can see fish everywhere and cliffdive of rocks into the water.
 Visit the many caves around the island with the boat to end your trip.
 Read more about this adventure in our blog.